 Treatments for anxiety vary, and no one but a doctor can provide insight on how they’ll affect you.
 But it’s probably true that if you’ve never sought treatment for anxiety you have no idea what you’re missing out on.
 If you’ve only ever had sleepless nights, a sound sleep might be just around the corner.
-If you think you might have anxiety, start your mental health assessment with Felix today to see what treatment might be right for you.
+Medication can be an effective treatment but most do come with side effects so be sure to discuss that with your healthcare practitioner.

 If you or someone you know is having suicidal thoughts and needs immediate assistance, call the Canada Suicide Prevention Service at 1-833-456-4566, available 24/7.
 You can also text 45645 after 4pm EST. Check out our list of 90+ mental health resources in Canada here.

 The Felix Health Guide is educational content providing clinically-accurate, balanced information on different ailments and treatments.
 Some ailments, medications, and treatments mentioned in the content may not be offered by Felix.

 The views expressed are those of the author and are not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any medical questions or concerns, please talk to your healthcare practitioner.